greenpeace/planet4-docker-compose/README.md

 Login to phpmyadmin, as described above, to import it.
 Select the `planet4_dev` database and go to *Import*.

+**Troubleshooting**

+In case you find any trouble importing, try doing a clean restore by removing the database.
+To do so in phpMyAdmin, select the `planet4_dev` database, go to *Operations* and click on the "Delete database (DROP)" button.

+Then, create a new database named `planet4_dev` using the "New" link in phpMyAdmin's sidebar.
+Use collation: `utf8_general_ci`.

+Once the empty database is created, you can try importing the default content again.

 ### Create Wordpress admin user

 Importing the default content will also override the existing users so you need to create a new one.
 But you can create a new one running the following command: